franciscaguimaraes/FEUP-IA/README.md

 ## Installation and Execution instructions

 ### Requirements:
-- Python
+- Python (`pip install python`)
-- Pygame
+- Pygame (`pip install pygame`)

 ### How to run the Game:

 To be able to open the game, you need to install Python (latest version) and download the source code.
-Once you have done it, open your windows terminal and go to the folder you downloaded.
+Once you have done it, open your Windows terminal and go to the folder you downloaded.
-Finally, run 'cd src' and, after that, run 'python main.py'.
+Finally, run `cd src` and, after that, run `python main.py`.